bforbesc/bforbesc/README.md

-I'm Bernardo, a Data Scientist trained as an Economist, passionate about teaching and all things data science and AI.
+I'm Bernardo, a Data Scientist passionate about teaching and all things data science and AI.
 I am currently working on data and blockchain.

 ----